Oklahoma State upsets No. 23 Iowa State 34-27

-Chuba Hubbard had 116 yards rushing for the Cowboys (5-3, 2-3 Big 12), who used four big plays to snap their own two-game skid.
-The Pokes also forced three turnovers in the fourth quarter after entering play ranked 123rd nationally in turnover margin.

-“This is a great life lesson for the boys from the standpoint of, just keep playing,” Oklahoma State coach Mike Gundy said.

-Malcolm Rodriguez gave Oklahoma State a 34-27 lead with 6:47 to go on an interception he returned 26 yards for the eventual game-winning touchdown.
+Malcolm Rodriguez gave Oklahoma State a 34-27 lead with 6:47 to go on an interception he returned 26 yards for a touchdown.

-Iowa State (5-3, 3-2) then stuffed Hubbard on a 4th-and-1 near midfield with just under 3 minutes left.
-But quarterback Brock Purdy threw another ill-advised pass that was picked off shortly thereafter — then another interception in the final seconds that sealed the Cyclones’ fate.
+Iowa State then stuffed Hubbard on a 4th-and-1 near midfield with just under 3 minutes left.
+But quarterback Brock Purdy threw another ill-advised pass that was picked off shortly thereafter — then another interception in the final seconds sealed the Cyclones’ fate.

-Iowa State was also just 5 of 16 on third downs, and Purdy gave it away three times in the fourth after throwing just four interceptions all season entering the day.

-“We really didn’t play Iowa State football,” Iowa State coach Matt Campbell said.
-“The big plays obviously, the turnovers, the third downs.
-I think it’s really hard to beat anybody, especially a good team, that way.
-I put that on us (as coaches).”

 Oklahoma State jumped ahead 21-13 at halftime behind a 71-yard catch and run touchdown from Tylan Wallace, a 50-yard touchdown pass from Sanders to Braydon Johnson and a 65-yard scoring run from Hubbard.